golang/proposal/design/go2draft-type-parameters.md

   There is no way to write code that is executed at compile time to generate code to be executed at run time.
 * No higher level abstraction.
-  There is no way to speak about a function with type arguments other than to call it or instantiate it.
+  There is no way to use a function with type arguments other than to call it or instantiate it.
-  There is no way to speak about a generic type other than to instantiate it.
+  There is no way to use a generic type other than to instantiate it.
 * No general type description.
   In order to use operators in a generic function, constraints list specific types, rather than describing the characteristics that a